cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 > Updated on 4/19/2022

 > :telescope: :construction: This feature is still experimental now.
-It does not mean that the feature may cause any bug.
+It does not mean that the feature may cause any bugs.
 Actually, it works well.
-However, for some reasons, it is not a proper alternative of those file exchange clients like WinSCP.
-If you continue to read this article, your will learn why.
+However, for some reason, it is not a proper alternative to those file exchange clients like WinSCP.
+If you continue to read this article, you will learn why.

 You can find the official website of Cloudreve here: